-You can book all your own reservations online via our Powder Portal under the Calendar tab at the top of this website.
+You can book all your own reservations online via our Calendar at the top of this website.
 We assume when you book a reservation online that you have reviewed all of our cancellation policies and understand and agree to all terms we have set up.
-Calling us as well to place a reservation is fine.
+Calling us, as well, to place a reservation is fine.

 At the time of booking we require a 50% non refundable deposit.
 Final payment is taken 72-hours prior to your trip.
 You do not need to call us to place the final payment.
 Unless told otherwise, we will just place the final payment on the credit card you put the initial deposit on.

 Due to this strict policy, we urge you to purchase activity insurance, available for 10% of the activity cost.
-This insurance protects the investment you have made into your powder skiing adventure.
+This insurance protects the investment you have made into your snowcat adventure with us.
 Our activity insurance is good for all reasons except for Mother Nature, up to 72-hours prior to your trip.
 Within 72-hours, this insurance will only allow you to cancel for a medical emergency.
 A doctor’s note will be required for all medical emergencies.

 At the time of booking, we give you 24-hours to think about and to pick up the insurance.
 You will have the opportunity to read about this in the email confirmation that our reservation system will automatically send you.
-If you wish to pick up the insurance just email us back via that email confirmation.
+Please check your spam filter if you don’t get this email shortly after your booking.
+If you wish to pick up the insurance just email us back via that email confirmation or do it online during your check out process.
 Once again, you can only pick up the insurance within 24-hrs of making the reservation.

 Please understand our strict cancellation policy and respect our mutual commitment.
-We are reserving seats on our snowcats for you and your group; thus we are now turning away potential guests on, and you are coming on this selected day.
+We are reserving seats on our snowcats for you and your group; thus we are now turning away potential guests.

 Please do us all a favor and make sure you review the email confirmation that our system will generate and send to you.
 Double check the date, number of guests and ability level of the day as well as all of our policies and the activity insurance information.

-There is no way that you can move forward in a reservation with Steamboat Powdercats and not read or hear us talk about these policies.
-So, it should come as no shock to you, when you call us to cancel your trip, that our strict cancellation policies will play into non-refundable payments and you or your group will not be getting refunded or credited any amount of money in return.
+There is no way that you can move forward with a reservation at Steamboat Powdercats and not have read or hear us talk about these policies.
+So, it should come as no shock to you, when you call us to cancel your trip, that our strict cancellation policies will play into non-refundable payments and you or your group will not be getting a refunded or credited any amount of money in return.

 Over the years we have worked with tens of thousands of guests and we hope you understand our policies and respect the non-refundability of your deposit and final payment.
 If it wasn’t for these policies, our operation would be unable to thrive year after year after year.

 If for some reason we have to cancel due to lack of snow or mechanical failure prior to your trip date, then we will credit your money to another trip in season based on availability or the following season without any administration fee.
-If you’d like a refund immediately then we will do so minus a $50/individual guest or $500/private cat administration fee.
+If you’d like a refund immediately then we will do so minus a 10% administrative fee.

 Thanks again for your understanding.